reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 ,
 $$

-where I use trigonometric identities to simply the expressions.
+where I use trigonometric identities to simplify the expressions.